Learn

 Sexual Violence & Mental Health

 Almost half of women who experience severe mental distress are survivors of sexual violence.
 Yet, the support they need to rebuild their lives has become what the women’s movement describes as “a privilege determined by a postcode lottery.”
-Just 20% of rape crisis services are still fully funded, many have been forced to close down and there are more than 10,000 survivors on the wait list for counselling.
+Just 20% of rape crisis services are still fully funded, many have been forced to shut down or close their waiting lists, with survivors waiting up to 18 months for counselling.

 The more you need support to access justice, the less likely you are to get it.
 People with mental health issues are 40% less likely to have their case referred for prosecution.
 Those with learning difficulties see their chances reduced by 67%.